syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 {% endhighlight %}
 {% endtabs %}

-## Worksheet to JSON
+## Worksheet to JSON as schema

-The following code illustrates how to convert an Excel worksheet to JSON file.
+The following code illustrates how to convert an Excel worksheet to the JSON file or JSON filestream with schema.

 {% tabs %}